nickfrerichs/logalerts/README.md

     def check(self, row):
 ```

-Logmonitors do not need to do anything inside of the check function, but that is where log entries should be analized and data
+Logmonitors do not need to do anything inside of the check function, but that is where log entries should be analyzed and data
 stored in the inhereted state variable to be used later.

-Other important functions:
+###Other important functions:

 ```
 def complete(self):